Saturday, April 13, 2024

 Some of the visual humor is also pretty on-point.

 While the film doesn’t include any of the toilet humor from other Illumination films, it does have one scene where Gwen isn’t comfortable relieving herself in the sky and insists on making a stop on land.
-This scene helps transition into the next obstacle on the journey, but I found myself bothered by how this specific plot point when unresolved (there’s no indication that Gwen actually “goes” and her issue is nonexistent once the next scene begins).
+This scene helps transition into the next obstacle on the journey, but I found myself bothered by how this specific plot point went unresolved (there’s no indication that Gwen actually “goes” and her issue is nonexistent once the next scene begins).

 If you just want good animation and aren’t too discerning about story, then Migration is serviceable family fun.
 Otherwise, it doesn’t really top the original Despicable Me in relative quality (going entirely on the standards of Illumination’s originals) and I would at least recommend not spending too much money on watching this film if you’re curious.